academe/csv-importer-improved/readme.txt

 Any column that doesn't start with `csv_` is considered to be a custom field name.
 The data in that column will be imported as the custom fields value.

+All custom fields must be unique.
+Multiple fields with the same name will be updated to the same value if updating an existing post.
+Prior to version 0.6.0 loading the same field name multiple times to an existing post would create multiple custom fields.

 = General remarks =